 Data migration methods

-If extract, transform, load (ETL) processing is involved, you can use Realtime Compute for Apache Flink to read MySQL data and then write the data to Hologres.
+For Extract, Transform, Load (ETL) processing, you can use Flink to read MySQL data and write it to Hologres.

-Hologres supports three integer types: SMALLINT (2 bytes), INTEGER (4 bytes), and BIGINT (8 bytes).
-MySQL supports five integer types: TINYINT (1 byte), SMALLINT (2 bytes), MEDIUMINT (3 bytes), INT (4 bytes), and BIGINT (8 bytes).
-You must map an integer type of MySQL to an integer type of Hologres with the same or more bytes in size.
+Hologres has three integer types: SMALLINT (2 bytes), INTEGER (4 bytes), and BIGINT (8 bytes).
+MySQL has five: TINYINT (1 byte), SMALLINT (2 bytes), MEDIUMINT (3 bytes), INT (4 bytes), and BIGINT (8 bytes).
+Map the MySQL type to a Hologres type with an equal or greater byte size.

 BIGINT | BIGINT |